Oumayma-O/proxmox-agent-with-langChain-and-llms/api_chain/README.md

 ## Description

+The API chain allows users to interact with APIs using natural language.
+It can be used to provision resources on public clouds or virtualization platforms.

-This project provides the PowerfulAPIChain class which subclasses Langchain's APIChain to provide support for more HTTP methods.
+This module provides the PowerfulAPIChain class which subclasses Langchain's APIChain to provide support for more HTTP methods.

 ## Getting started